Tesla says Model 3 production on track, will curb spending in 2018

 Automotive revenue rose only 1 percent from the prior quarter to $2.74 billion.

-Shares of the Palo Alto, California-based company were up nearly 1 percent at $303 in extended trading.
+Shares of the Palo Alto, California-based company were unchanged in extended trading after closing at $301.15.

+Tesla faces a crucial time in its 15-year history, with the company under the gun to show it can efficiently and profitably build its first vehicle intended at high volume.
+Chief Executive Elon Musk acknowledged error recently in over-automating the Model 3 assembly-line, but it is still unclear how long and costly it will be to unwind this mistake.

+“Steady, a word not often used in describing Tesla, is becoming more of a reality as management continues to chip away at its 5,000 units per week Model 3 production goal,” wrote Consumer Edge analyst Jamie Albertine in a note, estimating that it would be achieved in the second half of 2018.

-Chief Executive Elon Musk twice last month said Tesla will not need a capital raise in 2018, due to profitability and positive cash flow in the third or fourth quarters.
+Twice last month, Musk said Tesla will not need a capital raise in 2018, due to profitability and positive cash flow in the third or fourth quarters.

 Tesla reported a loss of $709.6 million, or $4.19 per share, for the first quarter ended March 31, compared with a loss of $330.3 million, or $2.04 per share, a year earlier.